zivid/zivid-cpp-samples/README.md

     your system, these should just work.
 If not, set `-DPCL_DIR=<path>` / `-DOpenCV_DIR=<path>` where `<path>` is the directory containing `PCLConfig.cmake` and `OpenCVConfig.cmake`, respectively.

+Some of the samples depend on ArUco libraries in OpenCV with extra modules (https://github.com/opencv/opencv_contrib) and these are dissabled by default.
+Enable them by passing the following option to cmake: -DUSE_ARUCO=ON.

 The samples can now be run from the build directory, for instance like
 this: